WPP-Public/Potato-ACE/src/ace/components/carousel/README.md

 ### Animated Carousel

-Although Carousel does not animate the selected slide change, developers can listen for the `ace-carousel-slide-changed` event and apply their own animations as demonstrated in this example.
-It is important to note that in order to implement animations without affecting accessibility, developers must hide non-selected slides from screen readers and remove their focusable decendants from the tab sequence after the animation ends, both of which can be achieved by applying CSS declaration `display: none` or `visibility: hidden` to them.
+Although Carousel does not animate slide changes, developers can listen for the `ace-carousel-slide-changed` event and apply their own animations, as demonstrated in this example.
+In order to implement animations without hindering accessibility developers must hide non-selected slides from screen readers and remove their focusable decendants from the tab sequence after the animation ends, both of which can be achieved by applying CSS declaration `display: none` or `visibility: hidden` to them.

+For better accessibility animations should not be shown to users that have requested the operating system minimise the amount of non-essential motion it uses.
+To acheive this developers can make use of the [`prefers-reduced-motion` media query](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-reduced-motion) as demonstrated in the example.

 ```html
 <ace-carousel ace-carousel-infinite aria-label="Animated" id="animated-carousel" class="animated-carousel">